-If you are not sure, please contact your CLA Licence Co-ordinator or Copyright Advisor.
+If you are not sure, please contact your CLA Licence Co-ordinator, Copyright Advisor, or a member of library staff.
 Copies must be made in the UK.

 The making of copies (both paper and digital) can also be outsourced - for example, the making of digital copies is one of the options offered by the British Library via EHESS.
 But remember, the ultimate responsibility for abiding by the terms and conditions of the Licence remains with your HEI.